gupta-abhay/pytorch-vit/README.md

 # ViT

-Implementation of An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale
+This is an attempt to implement [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://openreview.net/forum?id=YicbFdNTTy) in PyTorch